Ingentive-Limited/AILearningPath/README.md

-# KiloCode Demo: AI-Powered .NET Development
+# AI-Powered .NET Development Demo

-Welcome to the KiloCode demonstration repository!
-This collection of scenarios is designed to showcase how AI can accelerate and enhance .NET development workflows for developers at all skill levels.
+Welcome to this comprehensive demonstration repository!
+This collection of scenarios is designed to showcase how AI coding assistants like KiloCode, Cursor, or Windsurf can accelerate and enhance .NET development workflows for developers at all skill levels.

-## What is KiloCode?
+## What are AI Coding Assistants?

-KiloCode is an AI-powered development assistant that helps .NET developers write better code faster.
-It provides intelligent code generation, refactoring assistance, architecture guidance, and automated best practices implementation.
+AI coding assistants such as KiloCode, Cursor, and Windsurf are powerful development tools that help .NET developers write better code faster.
+They provide intelligent code generation, refactoring assistance, architecture guidance, and automated best practices implementation.

 ## Demo Scenarios Overview

-This repository contains two comprehensive self-guided scenarios plus live demo options that demonstrate KiloCode's capabilities across different complexity levels:
+This repository contains two comprehensive self-guided scenarios plus live demo options that demonstrate AI coding assistant capabilities across different complexity levels:

 ## Self-Guided Scenarios